SatishKumarAnbalagan/Energy-and-Performance-Aware-Task-Scheduling-in-a-Mobile-Cloud-Computing-Environment/README.md

 The report attached displays the output we received and a clear explanation over how the results need to be interpretted.

-# Research paper & report - Energy and Performance-Aware Task Scheduling in a Mobile Cloud Computing Environment
+# Research paper & its report